microsoft/playwright/docs/out/api/class-browsercontext.md

 ## browserContext.storageState([options])
 - `options` <[Object]>
-  - `path` <[path]> The file path to save the storage state to.
+  - `path` <[string]> The file path to save the storage state to.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 If no path is provided, storage state is still returned, but won't be saved to the disk.
 - returns: <[Promise]<[Object]>>
   - `cookies` <[Array]<[Object]>>
     - `name` <[string]>